James Nevels: Personal life

-Jim Nevels is married to Dr. Lourene Ann Dellinger Nevels.
+Nevels is married to Dr. Lourene Ann Dellinger Nevels.
 They have no children.
-Dr. Nevels is a licensed psychologist in private practice, director of a university counseling center, a college professor and published author of children's books and books on psychology.
+Nevels is a licensed psychologist in private practice, director of a university counseling center, a college professor and published author of children's books and books on psychology.

 Philanthropy

 Bucknell University

 Nevels and his wife, both class of 1974, endowed the Robert Gross scholarship.

 Manor College

 Nevels and his wife, donated to the Manor College Veterinary Technology Program.